-20. This document presents evidence from the last 180 years that consistently indicates that the application route was part of the wider roads network.
-Whilst no single piece of

-- evidence is conclusive in its own right, taken as whole it paints a compelling picture of the existence of public vehicular rights. - 21.
+- 20. This document presents evidence from the last 180 years that consistently indicates that the application route was part of the wider roads network.
+Whilst no single piece of evidence is conclusive in its own right, taken as whole it paints a compelling picture of the existence of public vehicular rights. - 21.
 Employing the well-established legal maxim 'Once a highway always a highway', in the absence of a stopping up order, it follows that vehicular highway rights existed immediately before the operation of the Natural Environment and Rural Communities Act 2006. - 22.
-The antiquity of the route shows that the highway existed prior to 1835.
-It will therefore be a highway maintainable at the public expense, and so should be added to the List of Streets maintained by the Council under s.36(6) Highways Act 1980. - 23.
-The applicant requests the surveying authority to add the route to the definitive map as a restricted byway.
+The applicant requests the surveying authority to add the route to the definitive map as a bridleway.
+It is arguable that the evidence suggests that carriageway rights exist over the route, however due to the current construction of the law and the proposed extinguishment of unrecorded rights in 2026, the application will be made for bridleway status with an acknowledgement that the surveying authority should make an order for Restricted Byway status if they consider that merited.